jpickell/git-switch/README.md

 ---

-Simple script to easily switch between git remote urls.
+Simple script to easily switch between git remote urls and different user accounts.

 ---

 **Description**

-Do you maintian multiple copies of your code in different directories so that you can sync to different remote git urls?  (github.com, gitlab.com, git.yourcompany.com, etc)
+Do you maintian multiple copies of your code in different directories so that you can sync to different remote git urls?
+Do you use different user names for these accounts?  (github.com, gitlab.com, git.yourcompany.com, etc)

-This switch will allow you to easily switch between pre-configured upstream providers from within a single directory.
+`git-switch` will allow you to easily switch between pre-configured upstream providers and/or user names from within a single directory.

 <img src="http://www.jeffpickell.com/git-switch/images/git-switch_menu.png" alt="git-switch Menu">

-- Will initialize a directory if it hasn't already been set up.
+- If the current directory is not under git control, `git-switch` will prompt you to choose a provider and then initialize the directory for you.
 - Updates the final line of the README with a "Last Updated: $date" line to allow for immediate add,comment & push to the new remote url.
 If there's no README.md, it will create it and add the datestamp.

 **Usage**